evanbruno617/Investment_Data/README.md

 ## Cleaning the data
 ---
 After the financial data for each sector was extracted the data was cleaned by removing any uncessary columns are rows and transposing the dataset.
-The final dataset was sorted by peRatio and GrossmarginTTM
+The final dataset was sorted by peRatio and GrossmarginTTM in [TD_Financials](https://github.com/evanbruno617/Investment_Data/tree/main/TD_Financials)

 ![image](https://github.com/evanbruno617/Investment_Data/blob/main/Resources/Screenshot%202023-05-24%20at%208.48.14%20PM.png)